VINNTWANG/VINNTWANG/README.md

-- 👋 Hi, I’m @cardib, An indie hacker and founder of @Dragonfly @orion
+- 👋 Hi, I’m @Zi-hao Wamg, An indie hacker and creater of @orion @lyra @hyrax
-- 👀 I’m interested in indie development
+- 👀 I’m really interested in FPS game development, so I'm working on my indie game and it planned be released before 2028.
-- 🌱 I’m currently learning datascience, ecopolitics, AI-based molecular biology
+- 🌱 I’m currently learning how to marketing my products, and myself, also I’m learmomg to be a YouTuber, additionally, web3 marketing
-- 💞️ I’m looking to collaborate on $$$
+- 💞️ I’m looking to collaborate on myself and cash
-- 📫 How to reach me soap@fastemail.io
+- 📫 How to reach me: zihaowangs@proton.me
-- 😄 Pronouns: cd
+- 😄 Pronouns: soap
-- ⚡ Fun fact: I have ADHD and ASD
+- ⚡ Fun fact: I........

 <!---
 VINNTWANG/VINNTWANG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.